-Steve is an internationally renowned health service innovator, health economist, and researcher and leads the health management discipline at the Queensland University of Technology.
-He is also the Flagship Research & Education Director for the (Australian) Digital Health Cooperative Research Centre and co-Director for the Centre of Healthcare Transformation.
+Steve is an internationally renowned health service innovator, health economist, clinician and researcher and leads the health management discipline at the Queensland University of Technology.
+He is also the Flagship Research & Education Director (Intelligent Decision Support) for the Digital Health Cooperative Research Centre and co-Director for the Centre of Healthcare Transformation.

-Steve has received more than $20 million in research funding in the past 10 years, primarily from international and national competitive schemes.
+Steve has been awarded more than $100 million in research funding in the past 10 years, primarily from international and national competitive schemes.
 He has been fortunate to receive consecutive fellowship support from the National Health & Medical Research Council and Medical Research Futures Fund for the duration of his research career to date, for which he is very grateful.
-He has made research contributions of international significance, with 200+ publications in high-quality peer reviewed journals including the Lancet, JAMA Internal Medicine, Pain, Medical Care, Spinal Cord, Burns, The Gerontologist; PLOS Medicine, J Clinical Epidemiology, among others.
+He has made research contributions of international significance, with 200+ publications in high-quality peer reviewed journals including in Lancet, JAMA, BMJ, and Nature journal suites, among others.
 His work has been cited in policy-related documents from the World Bank and World Health Organisation.
-Interventions, patient assessment procedures and clinical care models he has developed or evaluated have led to documented changes in more than 100 health services on 6 continents.
+Interventions, patient assessment procedures, decision support tools, and clinical care models he has developed or evaluated have led to changes in more than 100 health services on 6 continents.

-He received his PhD in Health Economics from the University of Queensland, and has spent more than a decade working collaboratively in strong multidisciplinary teams that bridge the divide between health service and academic sectors.
-He is currently the Professor of Health Services Research at Queensland University of Technology and also leads the Trauma among Vulnerable People Stream of the Brisbane Diamantina Health Partners NHMRC Advanced Health Research Translation Centre.
+As a health economist and clinician, he received his PhD in Health Economics from The University of Queensland, and has since spent more than a decade working collaboratively in strong multidisciplinary teams that bridge the divide between health service, industry and academic sectors.
+He is the Professor of Health Services Research and leads the Health Management discipline at the Queensland University of Technology.